Picture a mountain in your mind's eye.

 5. Feel tall, strong, confident and magnificent.
 Feel like a mountain.

 Think of your nostrils (nose) as a mountain.
 Breathe in taking your breath to the top of the mountain.
 Imagine there is a castle there and you pause to visit.
-Breathe out and imagine you breath is coming down the mountain.
+Breathe out and imagine your breath is coming down the mountain.
 There's a lake at the bottom of your mountain.
 Pause to watch the ducks swim.
 Then repeat.
 Breathe in, taking your breath up, up, up.
 Pause at the castle.
 Breathe out, bringing your breath down, down, down.
 Pause at the lake again before you start up again.
-Be very mindful (aware) of your breath as it causes your body to move UP (as you breathe in) and DOWN (as you breathe out).
+Be very mindful (aware) of your breath as it causes your belly to move UP (as you breathe in) and DOWN (as you breathe out).